Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Save those large plastic bags that are delivered to you when you order from UPS delivery service.
 They are great for lining the outside garbage can.

 I recycle my grocery plastic bags, by filling them up with trash as they hang by the sink.
 When full, I close them and put them in my trash can.
 That way I recycle two ways.
-After I take out the trash from kitchen to the trash can I get to reuse my trash bag if it's still in immaculate condition.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.